Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean

 \ecoro

-Let us give an application of Corollary \ref{coro:equidsimplicialregular} in terms of random walks on graphs of groups, which might also be deduced from general result on random walks, as indicated by M.~Burger and S.~Mozes.
+Let us give an application of Corollary \ref{coro:equidsimplicialregular} in terms of random walks on graphs of groups, which might also be deduced from general result on random walks, as indicated to the third author by M.~Burger and S.~Mozes.

-Let $(\YY,G_*)$ be a connected graph of finite groups with finite volume, and let $(\YY',G'_*)$ be a connected subgraph of subgroups.\footnote{See Section \ref{subsec:trees} for definitions and background.} Note that $(\YY',G'_*)$ also has finite volume, less than or equal to the volume of $(\YY,G_*)$.
-We say that $(\YY,G_*)$ is {\em homogeneous} if $\sum_{e\in E\YY,\; o(e)=x}\frac{|G_x|}{|G_e|}$ is constant at least $3$ for all $x\in V\YY$.
-We say that a connected graph of groups is {\it $2$-acylindrical} if the action of its fundamental group on its Bass-Serre tree is $2$-acylindrical (see Remark \ref{rem:notMarkovgood}).
+Let $(\YY,G_*)$ be a graph of finite groups with finite volume, and let $(\YY',G'_*)$ be a connected subgraph of subgroups.\footnote{See Section \ref{subsec:trees} for definitions and background.} Note that $(\YY',G'_*)$ also has finite volume, less than or equal to the volume of $(\YY,G_*)$.
+We say that $(\YY,G_*)$ is {\em locally homogeneous} if $\sum_{e\in E\YY,\; o(e)=x}\frac{|G_x|}{|G_e|}$ is constant at least $3$ for all $x\in V\YY$.
+We say that a graph of groups is {\it $2$-acylindrical} if the action of its fundamental group on its Bass-Serre tree is $2$-acylindrical (see Remark \ref{rem:notMarkovgood}).
 In particular, this action is faithful if the graph has at least two edges.